Inertial Hopf-cyclic homology: Hopf-cyclic homology for module coalgebra-extensions

+The Hopf-Galois case is very special for two different reasons.
+First of all, the inertia is trivial, second, the coalgebra-encoded Galois symmetry coincides with the Hopf-algebra-encoded entwining symmetry.
+Classically speaking, it restricts the situation to the context of a free group action.
+However, showing that our characteristic map in this apparently trivial case reduces to the well known Jara-\c{S}tefan isomorphism of cyclic objects, requires some effort.
+Note the moment in the proof when we have to assume that the antipode of the Hopf algebra is invertible.

-In this subsection we shall prove that the SAYD module of Theorem \ref{thm-SAYD} generalizes the one introduced by Jara and \c{S}tefan in \cite{JaraStef06}.
+We start this subsection by proving that the SAYD module of Theorem \ref{thm-SAYD} generalizes the one introduced by Jara and \c{S}tefan in \cite{JaraStef06} for Hopf-Galois extensions.
+Then in our isomorphism of cyclic objects we can restrict to the case of the right $\C{H}$-module coalgebra $C$ equal to the Galois Hopf algebra being $\C{H}$ itself.

 For that purpose we need the following simple lemmas, playing also a role in defining the Miyashita-Ulbrich action.
-For the sake of fixing the conventions, and avoiding a notorious confusion of left and right, especially after applying the flip of tensorands, we shall prove the lemmas in detail.
+For the sake of fixing the conventions, and avoiding possible confusion of left and right, especially after applying the flip of tensorands, we shall prove the lemmas in detail.

-\begin{lemma} For any right Hopf-Galois extension $A$ of an algebra $B$, with the Galois Hopf algebra $H$ and the translation map
+\begin{lemma} For any right Hopf-Galois extension $A$ of an algebra $B$, with the Galois Hopf algebra $\C{H}$ and the translation map

 one has

 \end{lemma}